 - The Goldman Sachs Group, Inc. and numerous of its directors and senior executives in civil and criminal insider trading proceedings against one of its former directors

-- A major international oil company in DOJ and SEC investigations of possible FCPA violations
+- Various international companies in DOJ and SEC investigations of possible FCPA violations

 - Barclays Bank plc in the investigation and resolution with the DOJ, New York County District Attorney, OFAC, and bank regulators of violations of economic sanctions laws

 - BP in the investigation and resolution with the DOJ and the CFTC of commodities manipulation charges